 Ages: high school students who are at least 16 years old

 Five-week summer internship program for teens who are new to exploring environmental topics and/or who are from communities that are underrepresented in environmental careers.
 Interns learn about local environmental issues, solutions, and careers focused on clean water in our region.
+Five week paid summer internship.
 Applications are usually due in mid-May.
-2023: $18.43/hour, 28 hours/week, July 17-August 18.
+Pay as of 2025: $20/hour.

 Mountains to Sound Greenway Trust, Pacific Education Institute, and school districts – Youth Engaged in Sustainable Systems (YESS)